StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task-log.md

 # How to Find a Task Log

-This topic provides step-by-step instructions to search for a task log in TheHive.
+This topic provides step-by-step instructions for searching a task log in TheHive.

+A task log is a recorded history of actions, updates, or decisions taken on a specific task.
+It provides a detailed audit trail that helps track investigation progress, accountability, and compliance.

 ## Procedure